| || |

 Then they created their own Avatars at SitePal.
 Click here to go to our Digital Learning Page to link to the avatars with Text-to-Speech messages.
 (Accessible for the next 2 weeks.)

 We also spent part of the day teaming up in pairs researching at Pebble Go and Brainpop about famous African Americans.
 We will put these quilt squares into a collaborative 2nd grade quilt!
 (Image coming soon!)

 Today was our second field trip of the year to Amazement Square in Lynchburg and it was truly AMAZING!
-Our kids were so psyched to go after we completed a WebQuest yesterday in class so they could narrow down their free choice exploration time to the things they really wanted to do.
-We explored the many hands-on exhibits, had free time playing on the 4+ story climbing tower and were guided through the Native American exhibit.
+Our kids were so psyched to go after we previewed the exhibits on the website yesterday in class so they could narrow down their free choice exploration time to the things they really wanted to do.
+We were guided through the Native American exhibit, explored the many hands-on exhibits, and had free time playing on the 4+ story climbing tower.
 So cool!

 Valentine's Day is always a favorite for 2nd graders!
-We delivered valentines to the bags we decorated yesterday, graphed hearts in math (and ate them, too), opened our Valentines, danced along with Go Noodle, and best of all...made our own ice cream sundaes.
+We delivered valentines to the bags we decorated yesterday, graphed hearts in math (and ate them, too), opened our Valentines, danced along with Kidz Bop, and best of all...made our own ice cream sundaes.
 Yum!
-To top off the day, Ms. Melson came and visited!
+Thanks to Paige and Emily's dad and mom for scooping the icecream!

 This week's STEM challenge was the LEGO LearnToLearn lesson, Across the River.
 After watching a short video What Makes Bridges So Strong saved on our STEM page students launched into the challenge of building a bridge over the river from their LEGO kit.
 Here are some of the student's creative designs.

 What was the most popular activity?
 Crawling through the mazes they made with the blankets and sheets Mrs. Huneycutt brought!